-(Guest post by Matt Alden S.)
+(Article by Matt Alden S.)

 We all want to save a bit more money, but it’s not particularly fun trying to pinch every penny.
 Life shouldn’t be about a list of things to avoid and not do- it should be entertaining!
 Knowing when and where to spend money, and when not to, is a deeply personal thing, but here’s a really simple “rule” to keep in mind when you’re buying anything.